+This saying comes from the Bible.
+It was written down by people who had enough slaves that they had time left over to write.
 When this saying was invented, people really had to keep busy or else they’d die.
-It comes from the Bible.
-It was written down by people who had enough slaves to have enough time left over to write.
 If you were a slave and didn’t keep busy, your master could kill you.
 The good thing about having a master was that masters had herds of goats and that meant you didn’t have to worry about starving if you didn’t find an animal to kill within two weeks.

 If you didn’t have a master, you had to stay even busier.
 We’re so arrogant about our technology that we think we invented multi-tasking.
 But I’d be willing to bet that nobody reading this has ever had to build a fire to cook breakfast before making thread on a spinning wheel from cotton you picked yesterday to weave enough cloth on a loom to make a blanket before giving birth this afternoon.

-That was the whole point of King James putting that saying in the book when he edited it.
-His version promised people who worked hard a place in heaven while threatening those that didn’t with an eternal hell even worse than the one they were already in.
-As long as people stay super busy, kings are safe.
+That’s why King James put that in the book when he edited it.
+His version promised people who worked hard a place in heaven and threatened those that didn’t with an eternal hell even worse than the one they were already in.
+He knew the eternal truth that as long as people stay super busy, kings are safe.